There are many shea butter skincare benefits and once you know what they are, you'll wonder why you waited this long to give it a try.

-Shea butter is a rich source of healthy fats which help keep your skin hydrated and plumped up in the best way.
+Shea butter is a rich source of healthy fats which help keep the skin hydrated and plumped.
 When it comes to shea butter for skin, it's an ideal choice for your face and entire body.
-You can use it to combat dry skin, infuse your skin with important nutrients, and protect the body's natural oils.
+You can use it to combat dry skin, infuse your skin with important nutrients and protect the body's natural oils.

-Research shows that shea butter contains natural properties, including cinnamic acid, that battle inflammation on your skin.
+Research shows that shea butter contains natural properties, including cinnamic acid, that battle inflammation in the skin.
 It's a great choice for treating acne and other chronic skin conditions, making it a good option when you're considering shea butter for face products.
 To get the best results, include shea butter in your skincare routine on a regular basis.

-Shea butter contains cinnamic acid esters, a component that has strong UV-absorbing properties.
+Shea butter for skin contains cinnamic acid esters, a component that has strong UV-absorbing properties.
 It is estimated to have a sun protection factor of 6.
-While the UV-absorbing powers of shea butter may not be as great as the synthetic ones, it can provide some protection against UV exposure.
+While the UV-absorbing powers of shea butter may not be as great as actual SPFs, it can provide some protection against UV exposure.

-Sometimes skin becomes irritated and red, especially after too much time in the sun.
+Sometimes, the skin can become irritated and red, especially after too much time in the sun.
 Because shea butter contains anti-inflammatory properties, it's a great option for treating sunburned skin.
 Simply rub it into the affected areas and you should experience almost immediate relief.

 Raw shea butter is normally used as a base in creams prepared commercially for the treatment of stretch marks.
-This is because it reduces the appearance of stretch marks, scarring, and cellulite by keeping the skin supple and increasing its elasticity.
+This is because shea butter for stretch marks reduces the appearance of stretch marks, scarring, and cellulite by keeping the skin supple and increasing its elasticity.

 A cell-based study conducted by the National Centre for Biotechnology Information found that shea butter can reduce the growth and production of keloid tissue.
 This tissue is responsible for the formation of keloids – thick, overgrown scars that rise above the skin level.

 Your cuticles need to stay hydrated to keep them from cracking and splitting.
 By rubbing a small dab of shea butter into your cuticles on a regular basis, you can easily keep them soft and supple.
-In fact, shea butter is a great option for hand lotion, so you can kill two birds with one stone by rubbing it into your hands on a regular basis.
+In fact, shea butter is a great option for hand lotion, so you can kill two birds with one stone by rubbing it into your hands after washing them.

 You can't completely get rid of a scar, but you can lessen its appearance by boosting collagen production in the area.
-This is easy to do by rubbing shea butter into the scar and surrounding area.
+This is easy to do by rubbing shea butter for scars into the immediate and surrounding areas.
 Not only is it easy, it’s also less expensive than traditional scar remedies.

 Adding shea butter to your skincare routine is easy to do and has plenty of benefits that you are going to love.
 You can find shea butter at most chemists and beauty stores, making it really easy to incorporate into your routine.

-Shea butter is rich in antioxidant components like stearic acid, oleic acid and vitamin E. These components prevent cellular oxidation, a major process of skin ageing.
+Shea butter is rich in antioxidant components such as stearic acid, oleic acid and vitamin E. These components prevent cellular oxidation, a major process of skin ageing.
 Raw shea butter also boosts collagen production and helps tissue cell regeneration which reduces wrinkles and facial lines.

 Shea butter can help cuts, scrapes, abrasions and other wounds heal faster.
 The triterpenes present in shea butter enhance tissue repair by reducing the production of reactive oxygen species (ROS) in the wound and accelerating wound closure.

 These are just some of the benefits of shea butter for skin.
 It is important to note that shea butter is available in different grades depending on the method of extraction.
 If you’re looking to incorporate shea butter into your skincare routine, unrefined shea butter, or grade A, is a great option.
-You can consider using Sönd’s Sidekick Day Cream for best results.
+You can consider using Sönd’s Calming Hydration Day Cream for the best results.

-If you’re allergic to tree nuts, consult your family doctor or a dermatologist before using this product.
+If you’re allergic to tree nuts, consult your doctor or a dermatologist before using this product.